odrevet/fujiten/README.md

 Japanese expressions and kanji search

+# Setup

+Download and uncompress `expression.db` and `kanji.db` from https://github.com/odrevet/edict_database/releases/tag/v1.0
+to `assets/db`

 # Vocabulary

 * Kanji Character: The kanji without related information

-* Kanji: The kanji with informations
+* Kanji: The kanji with information

 * Kanji reading: In JMDict, this is the 'keb': A reading of an expression with at least one kanji.